And How to Fix It!

 This video shows Cindy training her dog Chili just that.

-- But when your dog finally sits he will hear your praise and be released to get the tempting item.
-When your dog has mastered steps 1-3, then,
+He will hear your praise and be released to get the tempting item.
+When your dog has mastered steps 1-3, then

 Now you really do have a model canine citizen!